Verpous/AlwaysShadow/README.md

 ## Issues

 Feel free to open an issue for any request or problem.
-If you have a problem, please include the log file located at:
+When you do, please exit or refresh AlwaysShadow, then upload the log file located at:

 ```
 %LOCALAPPDATA%/AlwaysShadow/output.log
 ```
-You should exit or refresh AlwaysShadow before using this file to make sure the logs are all flushed.

 I am not affiliated with NVidia in any way.